decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 When using custom 3D models, the model must have an invisible collider geometry for it to be clickable.
 See [colliders]({{< ref "/content/creator/sdk7/3d-essentials/colliders.md#pointer-blocking" >}}).

 As an alternative, you can configure the **GLTF** component of the item, so that its **Visible Layer** of collision is set to **Pointer**.

+Another alternative is to add a **Click Area** smart item, to draw a cube that overlaps the item you want to click.
+The Click Area smart item is an [invisible item](#invisible-items).
 {{< /hint >}}

 ## About Trigger areas